lunalite/UITestLearning/README.md

 * CNN?

 ## Updates
+### 6 March 2018
+* Changes to the way idslabel are being formulated to improve accuracy.
+* Added function to save and load np so as to reduce debugging time

+### 5 March 2018
+* Minor updates

 ### 1 March 2018
 * Fixed issue with gen_embedding.py
 * Fixed issue on the training batch